Alfresco/docs-alfresco/insight-engine/latest/config/sharding/create.md

         |Target Index Server|This specifies, out of all the solr nodes above, the number given to the target index server node for this new shard, for example 1.|
         |Shards|This specifies the specific shards to create, on the node given above.
 You can also specify a comma-separated list of shards.|

-        See [Solr Sharding]({% link insight-engine/latest/config/sharding/index.md %}) to view examples of creating shards when calling the REST URLs directly.
+        See [Solr sharding]({% link insight-engine/latest/config/sharding/index.md %}) to view examples of creating shards when calling the REST URLs directly.

         ![]({% link insight-engine/images/shard-instance.png %})